thesse1/webmethods-api-gateway-staging/README.md

 ### TODO: Place this in the respective sample description

 For example,
- - the value of the variable petstore-routing-alias.DEV_INT.description will automatically replace the description of the PetStore_Routing_Alias on DEV_INT, overwriting the value defined in the global aliases.json file,
- - the value of the variable postman-echo-routing-alias.TEST_EXT.readTimeout will automatically replace the readTimeout value of the PostmanEcho_Routing_Alias on TEST_EXT, overwriting the value defined in the global aliases.json file,
- - the value of the variable petstore-routing-alias-108.PROD_INT.description will automatically replace the description of the PetStore_Routing_Alias_1_0_8 for the API version 1.0.8 on PROD_INT, overwriting the value defined in the aliases.json file of the petstore-versioning API project,
  - the value of the variable postman-echo-security-alias.TEST_EXT.httpAuthCredentials.userName will automatically replace the username stored in the PostmanEcho_Security_Alias on TEST_EXT, overwriting the value defined in the aliases.json file of the security-alias API project.

 For example,